Tiny Courses vs. Signature Courses — Why Smaller Might Be Better for Your Business

 What if you could reduce your client-facing time, without reducing your income?
 That’s exactly what’s possible when you introduce tiny courses to your offerings.
 If this sounds too good to be true, let’s explore an example together.

-Let’s say you’ve created a beautiful tiny course that addresses a common challenge your ideal clients often face, and you’ve designed a supportive participant container to accompany it.
-You offer this course to small cohorts of 20 participants a few times a year, at €500 each.
-Perhaps you also have one or two other signature tiny courses in rotation.
+Imagine you’ve created a beautiful tiny course around an outcome that your ideal buyer is actively pursuing.
+Then, you design a supportive six-week participant container to accompany it.
+You offer this to cohorts of 20 participants four times a year, at €500 each.

 Here’s how to know if becoming a tiny course creator might be right for you and your business: